 This program is available to Direct Loan borrowers that work in public service jobs for ten years and repay their loans through an eligible repayment plan.
 Any remaining balance is then canceled after the ten years of service is completed.
 This program will only benefit borrowers who still owe money on federal loans after ten years of public service employment.
-You are most likely to reach this point if your income is low relative to your debt and if you qualify for reduced payments under IBR or income contingent repayment at any time during the ten years.
+You are most likely to reach this point if your income is low relative to your debt and if you qualify for reduced payments under an income driven repayment plan at any time during the ten years.

 Who is Eligible?

 The program applies only to Direct loan borrowers, but it covers all types of Direct loans, including Stafford, PLUS and consolidation loans.
 Borrowers with other federal government loans can consolidate with Direct Loans in order to obtain this benefit.

 If you think you are going to be eligible for public service forgiveness and you don’t currently have a Direct loan, you should consolidate into the Direct loan program.
 If you already have a FFEL consolidation loan, you are allowed to reconsolidate with Direct Loans to start qualifying for the public service cancellation program.

 In order to qualify, you must not be in default and you must have made 120 monthly payments (10 years of payments) on your loans AFTER October 1, 2007.
 Payments can be made through any one or combination of eligible repayment plans, including income-driven repayment, ten year standard plan payments, or graduated or extended payments of not less than the monthly amount that would be due under a ten year standard plan.

 You must be employed in a public service job at the time of the forgiveness and must have been employed in a public service job during the period in which you made each of the 120 payments.